Definitions

 Progress toward English language proficiency | Percentage of students making progress towards attaining English language proficiency as measured by growth on the MCAP ELP assessment | Elementary/Midde/High: 10 |

-Maryland will use a proficiency level growth-to-target model to measure an English learner's (EL) progress toward English language proficiency.
+Maryland uses a proficiency level growth-to-target model to measure a multilingual learner`s (ML) progress toward English language proficiency.
 The growth-to-target model is based on the overall proficiency level earned on the MCAP for English language proficiency (see English language proficiency tables).
-English learners are considered to have met the target if their overall proficiency level shows growth by:
+Multilingual learners are considered to have met the target if their overall proficiency level shows growth by:

 Meeting the minimum growth expectation (see minimum growth expectation table)